kamilburda/batcher/docs/sections/Customization.md

 Merges an already inserted foreground layer (via "Insert foreground", see above) with the current layer.

-When exporting layers, the foreground is merged automatically before the export, hence this procedure is only useful when batch editing layers.
+When exporting layers, the foreground is merged automatically before the export.
+Hence, this procedure is only useful when [editing layers](Usage.md#editing-layers).

 For more information, see "Merge background" above.